How Long to Roast a 19 Pound Turkey to Perfection

 I prefer to cook my stuffing separately, either in a casserole dish or in the oven alongside the turkey.
 That way, both the turkey and the stuffing are cooked perfectly.
 However, if you are adamant about stuffing the turkey, make sure you cook it to a safe internal temperature of 165°F (74°C).
 And remember, stuffing should be cooked until it reaches 165°F (74°C) as well.

-Part 7: Turkey Cooking Time Table for a 19-Pound Bird
+Part 7: turkey cooking Time Table for a 19-Pound Bird

 Okay, you've got the basics, you've got the thermometer, you've got the basting game plan.
 Now, let's get specific.
 Here's a general timeline for roasting a 19-pound turkey.
 Remember, these are just estimates, so keep an eye on that thermometer and be ready to adjust your cooking time as needed.